Not sure between online or offline brand marketing? We cover both in this article to see which you should be concentrating your efforts on.

 Chance to Be Creative

 You can really mix things up with offline brand marketing.
-Use jingles in TV and radio ads; create colorful sponsorship branding for an event; invite peers to an open day; go bold with a flash mob.
+Use jingles in TV and radio ads; create colorful sponsorship branding for an event; invite peers to an open day; go bold with out-of-home advertising and a flash mob.
 There are a lot more options offline than online, and this makes it easier to be super creative.

 Can Work Well Alongside Online Marketing